pixlise/.github/profile/README.md

 ### What is Pixlise?

 Pixlise is a platform for analyzing spectroscopy data.
-Originally designed for use with data from the Pixl instrument which flies on the Mars Rover Perserverance, but has been designed with other instruments in mind.
+Originally designed for use with data from the Pixl instrument which flies on the Mars Rover Perseverance, but has been designed with other instruments in mind.

 PIXLISE is live at https://www.pixlise.org